Japanese Red Rice (1 Cup) and English Dal (1 Cup)

 Add Fiber

-Pair your meal with a lean protein source, such as grilled chicken, tofu, or lentils.
-Protein can help stabilize blood sugar levels.
+Pair your meal with a lean protein source such as grilled chicken, tofu, or lentils.
+Proteins can help moderate the rise in blood sugar levels.

 Stay Hydrated